bruits/maudit/website/content/docs/library.md

 // No changes before this block.

 RouteType::Dynamic => {
+  // Every page of a dynamic route may share a reference to the same RouteAssets instance, as it can help with caching.
+  // However, it is not stricly necessary, and you may want to instead create a new instance of RouteAssets especially if you were to parallelize the building of pages. let mut page_assets = RouteAssets::new(&route_assets_options);

   // The `get_pages` method returns all the possible pages for this route, along with their parameters and properties.
   // It is very common for dynamic pages to be based on content, for instance a blog post page that has one route per blog post.
-  // As such, we create essentially a mini `PageContext` through `DynamicRouteContext` that includes the content sources, so that the page can use them to generate its routes.
+  // As such, we create essentially a mini `PageContext` through `DynamicRouteContext` that includes the content sources, so that the page can use them to generate its routes. let mut dynamic_ctx = DynamicRouteContext {

-  // Every page of a route may share a reference to the same RouteContent and RouteAssets instance, as it can help with caching.
-  // However, it is not stricly necessary, and you may want to instead create a new instance of RouteAssets especially if you were to parallelize the building of pages. let mut page_assets = RouteAssets::new(&route_assets_options);
-  let content = RouteContent::new(&content_sources);

-  let dynamic_ctx = DynamicRouteContext {
-      content: &content,
+      content: &content_sources,
       assets: &mut page_assets,
   };